bxparks/bigquery-schema-generator/README.md

 ## System Requirements

 This project was developed on Ubuntu 17.04 using Python 3.5.
-It is likely compatible with other python environments but I have not yet verified those.
+It is likely compatible with other Python environments but I have not yet verified those.

 ## Author